GilbertAb/Projects-Parallel_Computing/proyecto-2/README.md

 ### Performance analysis

 In order to optimize the solution of our problem, we'll perform performance measurements with the following mappings: block, cyclic, block cyclic, dynamic, and guided.
-Later, we will compare the mapping types and, finally, discuss the conclusions.
+Later, we'll compare the mapping types and discuss the conclusions.
+We'll execute every version of the code three times and take the faster execution time to make our conclusions.

 1) Performance of the serial version.